Car safety: child car seat basics

 You can set a good example for children by always wearing your own seatbelt.
 Young children learn most by watching the grown-ups around them.

 Start driving only when all seatbelts are done up.
 Never drive while your child’s car seat straps are undone or twisted.
 If your child removes straps or undoes buckles, stop the car and do up the straps or buckles again.
 Explain what you’re doing.

 If you need to give your child a reward or incentive for leaving straps or buckles alone, it’s best to use one that will distract your child from the straps and last until you reach your destination.

-Where children should sit in cars
+Where children should sit in cars: the law

 There are minimum legal requirements for where children can sit in motor vehicles: